engineyard/ey-docs/pages/ssl-certificates.md

         	openssl req -new -key _.mydomain.com.key -out _.mydomain.com.csr

     b.
-Make sure to enter your domain name for the Common Name.
+Make sure to enter your domain name (e.g. mydomain.com) for the Common Name.
-    *Q*: What is this for a wildcard domain?

 3. Confirm that you have two files in the current directory:
     * `_.mydomain.com.key` - the key file